 By virtue of its broad interdisciplinary nature, the study of decision making covers work found in a variety of more traditional disciplines including psychology, cognitive science, economics, philosophy, computer science, and neuroscience.
 Professor Steven Sloman is the concentration advisor.
-Upon declaring, concentrators are also encouraged to speak with the appropriate area specialist from among those listed on the Behavioral Decision Sciences webpage.
+(David Yokum will be acting concentration advisor from January 2020 to December 2020).
+Upon declaring, concentrators are also encouraged to speak with the appropriate area specialist from among those listed here.

 Behavioral Decision Sciences

 Leading to a Bachelor of Arts, the study of decision making covers descriptive questions like how people, institutions, and nations make judgments and decisions; normative questions about rationality, such as what constitutes the best judgments and decisions; and prescriptive questions, such as how the process of decision making can be improved to make actual decisions closer to optimal ones.